afterlogic/docker-aurora-files/README.md

 Overriding configuration
 ------------------------------

-To override Aurora Files configuration, put config files with overrides into `/opt/afterlogic/data/settings` or `/opt/afterlogic/data/settings/modules`.
+To override WebMail Lite configuration, put config files with overrides into `data/settings/` or `data/settings/modules/`.
 The file names must be the same as the ones you want to override.

 Licensing Terms & Conditions
 ----------------------------